airbytehq/airbyte/docs/architecture/incremental.md

 * This section currently has two fields: `sync_mode` and `comparable`.
 * `sync_mode` which describes how the data will be synced (e.g. `full_refresh` or `incremental`).
 * `comparable` which is the path to the field that will be used to determine if a record is new or modified since the last sync.
 This field is REQUIRED if `sync_mode` is `incremental`.
 Otherwise it is ignored.

+## Source
+A source advertises that it can do an incremental sync for a given stream, by specifying `incremental` as one of the sync modes.
+It can specify a `default_comparable` so that the user does not need to determine which field is used to determine which records are new or modified.
+If it does not specify this field, then the user _must_ set `comparable` field themselves if they want to use `incremental` syncing.